uhasker/getting-things-done-in-next-js/src/chapter8/04-server-and-client-components.md

 }
 ```

-If you go to `http://localhost:3000/counter`, you will see that the message is output both on the server as well as the client.
+If you go to `http://localhost:3000/counter`, you will see that the `Rendered counter` message is output both on the server console as well as on the client console.
+That's because the component renders both on the server and on the client.

+However, all further interactivity happens only on the client.
-If you click the button, you will see that the message is output only on the client (since the component only rerenders there).
+For example, if you click the button, you will see that the `Rendered counter` message is output only on the client console.

-However, if you refresh the page, you will observe that the message is again logged both to the server as well as the client.
+However, if you refresh the page, you will observe that the `Rendered counter` message is again logged both to the server as well as the client.

 ### When to use what?